jwiegley/comparable/comparable_derive/README.md

 ### Changes: the `Change` associated type

 When two values of a type differ, this difference gets represented using the associated type `Change`.
-Such values are produced by the `Comparable` method, which actually returns `Changed<Change>` since the result may be either `Changed::Unchanged` or `Changed::Changed(_changes_)`.[^option]
+Such values are produced by the `comparison` method, which actually returns `Changed<Change>` since the result may be either `Changed::Unchanged` or `Changed::Changed(_changes_)`.[^option]